CERN-PH-CMG/cmgtools-lite/TTHAnalysis/python/plotter/tHq-multilepton/README.md

 Friend trees are trees containing additional information to the original trees.
 Each entry (i.e. event) in the original trees has a corresponding entry in the friend tree.
 For the tHq analysis we create friend trees with additional event variables related to forward jets, e.g. the eta of the most forward jet in each event.

 The main python class calculating this information for is in the file `python/tools/tHqEventVariables.py`.
 The `__call__` method of that class is called once per event and returns a dictionary associating each branch name to the value for that particular event.
-Currently, the class only calculates and stores the highest eta of any jet with pT greater than 25 GeV.
+Currently, the class only calculates and stores the highest eta of any jet with pT greater than 25 GeV (stored in a branch named "maxEtaJet25").

 The class can be tested on a few events of a minitree by simply running `python tHqEventVariables.py tree.root`.